 Wrist sprains commonly happen when you sustain a bad fall onto an outstretched hand.
 This results in a damaged ligament, which can cause extreme pain, swelling, and bruising.

 Most cases of wrist sprains occur in athletes playing highly physical sports.
 In fact, out of all injuries, hand and wrist sprain is the most common injury for athletes with over 49% prevalence.

 Fortunately, you can easily treat mild wrist sprains by resting, icing, compressing, and elevating the affected area.
 But for severe cases, a wrist surgeon might need to get involved to repair torn ligaments.

 When to See a Hand and Wrist Doctor

-Mild wrist and hand conditions go away on their own with proper rest.
+Mild wrist and hand conditions go away on their own with proper rest and immediate remedies.
 However, some symptoms may persist for extended periods of time, requiring medical attention and treatment.
 This includes the following: